locoframework/loco-js/README.md

 When you use `App.UI.Form` for handling forms, validation is done automatically and errors are shown if object is invalid.

 Loco-JS implements almost all built-in [Rails](http://guides.rubyonrails.org/active_record_validations.html) validators, except *uniqueness*.
 And you can use them nearly identically.
-For more use cases and examples look at the source code (*/validators*), examples and specs.
+For more use cases and examples look at the source code (*/validators*), *Examples* section and specs.

 ### Dirty object

-*Dirty object* is an ability of models' instances to express how values of attributes have been changed between time - when an object was initialized and their current value on the server.
+*Dirty object* is an ability of models' instances to express how values of attributes have been changed between 2 moments in time - when an object was initialized and their current value on the server.
 The most common use case is a reaction to the **update** signal, presented below.
-You can apply all changes (`applyChanges` method) and re-render article.
-Or just present them to the user and apply manually selected ones, for example.
+You can apply all changes (`applyChanges` method) and re-render the article.
+Or just present them to the user and apply manually selected ones - for example.

 ```coffeescript
 receivedSignal: (signal, data) ->